pnp/graph-connectors-samples/samples/nodejs-javascript-IBMDB2/README.md

 ## Summary

-This sample contains a Microsoft Graph connector that shows how to bring IBM DB2 sales data located on the IBM Cloud to Microsoft 365.
+This sample contains a Copilot connector that shows how to bring IBM DB2 sales data located on the IBM Cloud to Microsoft 365.
 It gives you a very convenient way to search in Client Orders right from your tenant!

 ![IBMDB2](assets/preview01.png)